Kernel-Based Identification with Frequency Domain Side-Information: Abstract

 \section{Abstract}

-This paper discusses the problem of system identification when frequency domain side-information is available.
-Initially, we consider the case where the side-information is provided as the $\Hcal_{\infty}$-norm of the system being bounded by a given scalar.
-This framework allows considering different forms of frequency domain side-information, such as the dissipativity of the system.
-We propose a nonparametric identification approach for estimating the impulse response of the system under the given side-information.
-The estimation problem is formulated as a constrained optimization in a stable reproducing kernel Hilbert space, where suitable constraints are considered for incorporating the desired frequency domain features.
+In this paper, we discuss the problem of system identification when frequency domain side information is available on the system.
+Initially, we consider the case where the prior knowledge is provided as being the $\Hcal_{\infty}$-norm of the system bounded by a given scalar.
+This framework provides the opportunity of considering various forms of side information such as the dissipativity of the system as well as other forms of frequency domain prior knowledge.
+We propose a nonparametric identification method for estimating the impulse response of the system under the given side information.
+The estimation problem is formulated as an optimization in a reproducing kernel Hilbert space (RKHS) endowed with a stable kernel.
+The corresponding objective function consists of a term for minimizing the fitting error, and a regularization term defined based on the norm of the impulse response in the employed RKHS.
+To guarantee the desired frequency domain features defined based on the prior knowledge, suitable constraints are imposed on the estimation problem.
 The resulting optimization has an infinite-dimensional feasible set with an infinite number of constraints.
 We show that this problem is a well-defined convex program with a unique solution.
 We propose a heuristic that tightly approximates this unique solution.
 The proposed approach is equivalent to solving a finite-dimensional convex quadratically constrained quadratic program.
 The efficiency of the discussed method is verified by several numerical examples.